 Steps to change system timezone in Linux:

-2. Check the current configuration by running timedatectl.
+2. Display the current time and timezone configuration using timedatectl.

 $ timedatectl